Logan-Bonnesen/README-Generator/README.md

 * [Questions](#questions)

 ## Installation
-clone from GitHub repo
+Installation can be completed on the command line.

 ## Usage
-Application is used to generate a README.md file using the answers to predetermined questions
+Application is used to generate a README.md file using the answers to predetermined questions.

 ## Contributions
-clone from GitHub repo
+Contributions can be made by cloning the repo and using a code editor.

 ## Test
 n/a

 ## License
-This application is licensed by GNU
+This application is licensed by Apache

 ## Questions
 For any questions you can reach me at my email: logan@logan.org